artilleryio/artillery-plugin-statsd/README.md

   }
   ```

-3. Run StatsD and use Minigun with this plugin.
+3. Run StatsD and use Artillery with this plugin.

 ## License

-**minigun-plugin-statsd** is distributed under the terms of the
+**artillery-plugin-statsd** is distributed under the terms of the
 [ISC](http://en.wikipedia.org/wiki/ISC_license) license.